 Finality.
 We are mortal.
 A few weeks later, Kenny, my best friend, was gone.

 Since that day, I’ve come to understand the true meaning of it is what it is.
 I don’t know about you, but I hear the phrase “it is what it is” casually used by people at least once or twice a day.

 It is a coping mechanism that helps each of us as leaders “own it” instead of blaming or getting out of sorts.
-In our leadership skills programs, we call it “being above the line” vs. “below the line.”
+In our Ultimate Leader Success course, we call it “being above the line” vs. “below the line.”

 What Kenny Taught Me About Life Lessons

 - Be responsible for your actions and your decisions.